 The media’s coverage of the Paris terrorist attacks reminds us that not every life matters equally.
-If we measure the value of lives by the three most obvious public metrics, the measurement would likely be calculated based on media coverage, government intervention, and public reaction.
+Unfortunately, the importance of lives is measured based on media coverage, government intervention, and public reaction.
 Using these yardsticks, it becomes evident that some lives matter, some lives matter a little, and some lives don’t matter.
-This analysis doesn’t suggest the Paris terrorist attacks are not worthy of our attention, sympathy, and support — they are — but rather seeks to illustrate the degree to which and reasons why people assign varying gradations of worth to people’s lives and aims to inspire citizens of the world to look at suffering and death through a new, broader, and more critical lens.

 The Media’s Secret